Notes on John 10

 Individual and Corporate Since the Lord Jesus calls His sheep by name v.3.
 He is not dealing with them only as a group but as individuals.
 In my opinion, whenever a church is so large that members of the congregation are unknown to the leadership, it is too large to function normally.
 Christ loves His church as a corporate body (Ephesians 5:25), while He still calls His individual sheep by name.
 There is an elect people (Deuteronomy 7:6,7), yet conversion results from an individual “call”.
 Each one called is justified when each one believes.
 John 10:3,4 teaches that each sheep is called by name, thus each is distinct.
 Each one called responds with the result that Christ leads out “all His own” leaving none behind.
 His assignment from His Father was that He should lose not one (6:39).

-10:7-10 The metaphors change.
-Since the identity of genuine
+change.
+Since the identity of genuine sheep is being emphasized, in these

-sheep is being emphasized, in these verses Jesus presents Himself as the gate.
+verses Jesus presents Himself as the gate.
+Only those who are of His flock go

-Only those who are of His flock go in with Him through that gate or leave for
+in with Him through that gate or leave for pasture with Him through that gate.

-Christ the Gate are His; they are saved.
-“Whoever enters” (v.9) shows that
+Those who enter His flock by means of Christ the Gate are His; they are saved.

-“outsiders” are allowed in.
-Again Jesus stresses that the true sheep reject
+“Whoever enters” (v.9) shows that “outsiders” are allowed in.
+Again Jesus

-every rival to Him.
-A number of false messiahs had made great claims and
+stresses that the true sheep reject every rival to Him.
+A number of false

-succeeded in gathering a following.
-(Today too, many false shepherds call for
+messiahs had made great claims and succeeded in gathering a following.
+(Today

-us to follow them.)
-The Lord’s sheep did not listen to deceptive messiahs, but
+too, many false shepherds call for us to follow them.)
+The Lord’s sheep did not

-when God’s Anointed One appeared, they heeded His call and entered His flock.
+listen to deceptive messiahs, but when God’s Anointed One appeared, they heeded

-Salvation is by entering the Christ Gate; those who do, join the people of God.
+who do, join the people of God.

 False

-Shepherds and Murder
+Shepherds and Murder The majority

-The majority of the Pharisees and other religious
+of the Pharisees and other religious leaders counseled their people in strong

-leaders counseled their people in strong language not to follow Jesus.
-Chapters
+language not to follow Jesus.
+Chapters 7-10, beginning with the Feast of

-7-10, beginning with the Feast of Tabernacles, record events in the fall of the
+Tabernacles, record events in the fall of the same year.
+In this segment, John

-turn their sheep away from Christ (7:47-52; 8:48-59; 9:16,24;
+repeatedly records the leaders’ efforts to turn their sheep away from Christ (7:47-52;

-10:20).
-By doing this, they were closing the gate to the only way their
+8:48-59; 9:16,24; 10:20).
+By doing this, they were closing

-sheep could be saved.
-With false doctrine they were destroying the flock of
+the gate to the only way their sheep could be saved.
+With false doctrine they

-Christ made this
+Christ made

-work of false shepherds as killing and destroying (v.10).
+described the work of false shepherds as killing and destroying (v.10).

 The

-Perversion of John 10:10 – “the abundant life” Some suppose that Jesus was teaching in
+Perversion of John 10:10 – “the abundant life” Some suppose that Jesus was teaching in John

-His people are poor.
+poor and remain poor.
 This misinterpretation has no basis in the context.
 It is

 probably an example of people looking for what they wish to find in the Bible.